vfxsnake/Capston_Node_Editor/README.md

       this node acts like a variable it holds the value of a float and can be modified by dragging the mouse over (left click).
-    * Created Addition Node. this button creates an instance of FloatAdditionNode that has the ability of adding the input connections. but it can be used alone, it contains 2 float values that can be dragged. if a connection is made the default values will be hidden so it is clear that is only computing the input connectios.
+    * Created Addition Node. this button creates an instance of FloatAdditionNode that has the ability of adding the input connections. but it can be used alone, it contains 2 float values that can be dragged. if a connection is made the default values will be hidden so it is clear that is only computing the input connections.

 * the Canvas viewport.